-Estrogen, testosterone and similar hormones, might start hyperglycemia in some women and girls who have diabetes, by causing temporary insulin resistance.
+Estrogen, testosterone, and similar hormones might start hyperglycemia in some women and girls who have the chronic condition, by causing temporary insulin resistance.

 In fact, 3 to 5 days before their period many women and girls notice increased blood glucose levels.
 Some of them continue to have increased sugar after their period starts, while others notice a fast decline.

 During menopause, women continuously report having less predictable blood glucose numbers.